auth0-sandbox/auth0-application-development/module03-instructions.md

     ```

 1. The flip-side of login is logout, and it works the same as login.
+    If the user is not currently logged in, then redirecting the authorization server for
+    logout will fail, so the following method that builds the URI
+    will return null if that happens.
-    Add this method to the TokenManager to return the logout URL at the authorization server.
+    Add this method to the TokenManager, it requires an endpoint matching the *postLogoutRedirectUri* at the BFF:
-    It requires a callback at the BFF.
     ```js
     async getLogoutUrl(postLogoutRedirectUri, session) {
+        let redirectUri = null
+        const id_token = await this.getIdToken(session)
+        if (id_token) {
-        return client.buildEndSessionUrl(this.issuerConfig, {
+            redirectUri = client.buildEndSessionUrl(this.issuerConfig, {
                 post_logout_redirect_uri: new URL(postLogoutRedirectUri),
-            id_token_hint: await this.getIdToken(session)
+                id_token_hint: id_token
             })
         }
+        return redirectUri
+    }
     ```

 1. In the server.js file we need to register an endpoint the SPA can use to trigger a logout.
     In the endpoint cache the callback URL, get the redirect URL with a callback endpoint
-    in the BFF named */postlogout*, and send the user to the authorization server to logout:
+    in the BFF named */postlogout*, and send the user to the authorization server to logout.
+    The TokenManager could return null if the user is not authenticated,
+    in that case we just send the user directly back to the URI provided by the front end:
     ```js
     app.get('/acme/logout', async (req, res) => {
         if (!req.query?.post_logout_redirect_uri) {
             return res.status(400).send('Bad request')
         }
+        const redirectUri = await tokenManager.getLogoutUrl(req.query.post_logout_redirect_uri, req.session)
+        if (redirectUri) {
             req.session.post_logout_redirect_uri = req.query.post_logout_redirect_uri
-        res.redirect(await tokenManager.getLogoutUrl(`${process.env.BASE_URL}/postlogout`, req.session))
+        } else {
+            redirectUri = post_logout_redirect_uri
+        }
+        res.redirect(redirectUri)
     })
     ```

 1. Register the BFF */postlogout* endpoint for the authorization server to return to.
-    In the endpoint destroy the session and redirect the user back to the SPA:
+    In the endpoint destroy the session and then redirect the user back to the SPA provided URI:
     ```js
     app.get('/postlogout', (req, res) => {
         if (!req.session.post_logout_redirect_uri) {